Sculpture in the Indian subcontinent: British Colonial period

-During this period, European styled statues were erected in city squares, as monuments to the British Empire's power.
-Statues of Queen Victoria, George V, and various Governor-Generals of India were erected.
-Such statues were removed from public places after independence, and placed within museums.
-However, some still stand at their original location, such as Statue of Queen Victoria, Bangalore.
+During this period, European-styled statues were erected in city squares as monuments to the British Empire's power.
+Statues of Queen Victoria, George V, and various governors-general of India were erected.
+Such statues were removed from public places after independence and placed within museums.
+However, some still stand at their original location, such as the Statue of Queen Victoria, Bangalore.

 Post-independence

-Modern Indian sculptors include D.P Roy Choudhury, Ramkinkar Baij, Pilloo Pochkhanawala, Mrinalini Mukherjee, Adi Davierwala, Sankho Chaudhuri and Chintamoni Kar.
-The National Gallery of modern Art has a large collection of modern Indian sculpture.
-Contemporary Indian sculptors include Sudarshan Shetty, Ranjini Shettar, Anita Dube and Rajeshree Goody.
+Modern Indian sculptors include D. P. Roy Choudhury, Ramkinkar Baij, Pilloo Pochkhanawala, Mrinalini Mukherjee, Adi Davierwala, Sankho Chaudhuri, and Chintamoni Kar.
+The National Gallery of Modern Art has a large collection of modern Indian sculpture.
+Contemporary Indian sculptors include Sudarshan Shetty, Ranjini Shettar, Anita Dube, and Rajeshree Goody.